Click Here for Our Recommended Antivirus for Your Device

 Bees belong to the class Insecta, order Hymenoptera, and suborder Apocrita.
 Like any other insect, a bee has a head with two antennae, a thorax, and an abdomen.
 They have six legs and two pairs of wings.

-Only the female bees have stingers and it is used for laying eggs.
+Only the female bees have stingers, and it is used for laying eggs.
 Bees appear in a variety of colors including black and yellow combinations, red, blue, and even black.

 Though there are thousands of species of bees, honeybees are very common worldwide because of their economic purposes.
-They are originally from Eurasia but now can be spotted across the globe.
+They are originally from Eurasia but can now be spotted across the globe.

 Bees survive on nectar and pollen from the flowering plants.
 Bees are responsible for pollinating 80% of the total flowering plants in the US.